 When choosing a bioethanol fireplace for your home it is best to draw up a list of the criteria that you want to achieve once the fireplace is installed, typical criteria are :

-- Ventilation : When the bio-ethanol fuel is burned there is moisture given off, the bigger the burner and flame the more moisture.
+- Fireplace Ventilation Requirements : When the bio-ethanol fuel is burned there is moisture given off, the bigger the burner and flame the more moisture.
 This will crate condensation on walls and windows unless proper ventilation is used.
 This can be in the form of a fixed free air vent or simply opening a window.
 Read our a Guide to Bio-Ethanol Fireplace Ventilation Requirements.